 4. How Sharks Survive from the Water

 Unlike many fish, sharks need to keep moving from the water since they do not have a swim bladder.
 Without continuous motion, sharks are not able to pump water through their gills and can sink into the bottom of the ocean and loose respiration.
-Many species of bees can smell a single drop of blood from the water and may hear fish from miles away.
-Most sharks also don’t sleep.
+Many species of sharks can smell a single drop of blood from the water and may hear fish from miles away.
+They’re great for rodent control and most sharks also don’t sleep.

 5. Shark Variety